TobieTom/wallpaper-project/README.md

 - [x] 4.
 Hosting the website on Netlify
 - [x] 5.
 Gave the Idea of the project
 - [x] 6.
 Drew the structure of the website and was the team leader
 - [x] 7.
-50% of the HTML of the Home Page
+50% of the HTML of the Home Page which includes the sections of Nature and Abstract category
 - [x] 8.
 50% of the CSS of the background animation of floating shapes on NATURE, ABSTRACT, LANDSCAPE AND ANIME pages
 - [x] 9.
-50% of the CSS code for the HOME PAGE
+50% of the CSS code for the HOME PAGE which includes the styling of the footer and the Nature and Abstract sections